pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 # On gaps and systems

-One of the topics that pops up every once in a while in our discussions is the concept of _compliance_.
-I think this comes from the desire to know where the boundaries of the Scholarly Commons are, and following that line of thought, the question of whether or not something belongs within the commons is based upon whether that thing _complies_ with certain principles of openness or reusability.
+One of the topics that pops up every once in a while lately in the discussions in FORCE11's Scholarly Commons Working Group is the concept of _compliance_.
+I think this comes from the desire to understand what the Scholarly Commons is---to wrap our brains around the idea, and the hope that if we know where the boundaries of the Scholarly Commons are, we might be able to reduce the Scholarly Commons to some transparent explanatory paragraph or set of principles.
+Following that type of thinking then, the question of whether or not something belongs within the commons is based upon whether that thing _complies_ with certain agreed-upon principles.
+But the word _compliance_ conveys more of a heavy-handed, top-down sort of idea, and promotes exclusivity over inclusivity.
+I think that for us over the past year this argument has been more of a distraction that has kept us from actually discovering more what the Scholarly Commons is all about.
+From my viewpoint, the Scholarly Commons is much more about enabling _interactions_ and the _contributions_ that result from those interactions.
+We're either commoning or we're not.
+The things we're working with either fit together or they don't.
+A better word for this type of interactivity is _compatability_.
+We use and build upon resources that are compatible with our manner of working.
+Otherwise, we just don't use them.
+They just don't fit---there is no place to put them.

-As much as I love and support open-source software and tooling, I think that for us this argument has been more of a distraction from what the Scholarly Commons is all about.
-The Scholarly Commons is about enabling _interactions_ and the _contributions_ that result from those interactions.
-Nevertheless, the main track of the workshop was designed to lead the workshop participants through an exercise of 'compliance checking' existing tools to see how well they conformed to the latest rendition of the principles of the Scholarly Commons.
+Nevertheless, the main track of this workshop was designed to lead participants through an exercise of 'compliance checking' existing tools to see how well they conformed to the latest rendition of the principles of the Scholarly Commons.